Danielsmithitguy/Learn_command_line_exercises/chapter_7/Readme.md

 rmdir stuff/
 rmdir tmp/

-Can you remove the tmp directory? rmdir will work so long as nothing is with in the tmp folder Let's remove the tmp directory. rmdir tmp
+#Can you remove the tmp directory?
+rmdir tmp will work so long as nothing is with in the tmp folder
+#Let's remove the tmp directory.
+rmdir tmp